warrenedgar/brooks-iyengar/README.md

 If a sensor is a faulty unit, the data it sends to each other sensor will be different.
 This will be each measurement with random noise added (-.5, .5).

+The simulation has 5 sensors with 1 of them being faulty.

 # Results
 ![graph of results](https://github.com/unh-hpc/project-2-brooks-iyengar/blob/master/results.png)